Xunnamius/black-flag/README.md

 command<sup>R8🡒R2</sup> where it is then communicated to the user.<sup>R2🡒R1</sup>

-> The `myctl remote show` sub-command is a child command of the parent-child
+> The `myctl remote show` child command is a child command of the parent-child
 > `myctl remote` command.
 It has no children itself, making it a "pure child"
 > command.

-> The ascii art diagram was built using [https://asciiflow.com][59]
+> The ascii art diagram was built using [https://asciiflow.com][58]

 ### Inspiration